flowcommerce/redux-fetch/README.md

 import React, { Component } from 'react';
 import { connect } from 'react-redux';
 import { fetch } from '@flowio/react-router-redux-fetch';
+// Your application's actions
-import { getSomething, getSomethingElse } from 'actions/things';
+import { getSomething, getSomethingElse } from './actions';

 function mapStateToProps() { /* ... */ }